mdibl/biocore_documentation/minota_workshop/data_management_and_organization.md

 ## Managing pipeline configurations

 The scripts in `/compbio/cwl` should not be modified.
 They are intended to be called or executed "in place".
-That is when invoking a CWL script you should call the appropriate tool script from the `/compbio/cwl` directory.
+That is, when invoking a CWL script you should call the appropriate tool script from the `/compbio/cwl` directory.
 For example, when running FastQC, you would execute the command `cwltool /compbio/cwl/fastqc.cwl <path_to_your_config>`.
 This ensures the tool script for CWL is unmodified and can be reused without unwanted consequence.

 The configuration files provided in `/compbio/cwl` are intended to be tailored to a specific analysis.
 In fact, these files, along with details of the tools used (e.g., tool version, etc.) can be used to define a pipeline should your results need to be replicated.